-- 1. The assigned SSA social worker will screen the child/youth for mental health need. - The assigned SSA social worker will [secure] email the Pathways to Well-Being Referral Packet to the HCA Pathways to Well-Being Coordinator at HCA/CYBH Central. - 3.
-The HCA Pathways to Well-Being Coordinator will review the packet for completeness and fax the referral packet, using a "Pathways to Well-Being Referral" fax cover (Appendix C), to the Service Chief or Program Director of a county or county-contracted provider clinic. - 4.
-The CYBH county or county-contracted provider will acknowledge receipt of the referral and assign a therapist to the case within five working days using the Pathways to Well-Being Referral fax cover. - The HCA Pathways to Well-Being Coordinator will track each referral to ensure linkage to the appropriate mental health provider has been completed.
+- 1. The assigned SSA social worker will screen the child/youth for mental health need. - The assigned SSA social worker will [secure] email the Pathways to Well-Being Referral Packet to the HCA Pathways to Well-Being Coordinator via the "PWB Inbox." - 3.
+The HCA Pathways to Well-Being Coordinator will review the packet for completeness; and submit the referral packet to the point of contact at the outpatient county or contract clinic nearest to the residence, using a "Pathways to Well-Being Referral" cover form (Appendix D).
+The Service Chief or Program Director will be Cc'd if the referral is sent via email.

+- 4. The CYBH county or contract provider will acknowledge receipt of the referral, assign a therapist to the case within 5 working days using the PWB Coversheet, and return the completed PWB Coversheet to the HCA PWB Coordinator. - 5.
+The HCA Pathways to Well-Being Coordinator will track each referral to ensure linkage to the appropriate mental health provider has been completed.